MGP-28/bimms-email-signiture/readme.txt

 ATTENTION: Disable any dark mode extentions in your browser

+First you need to configure the outlook of the company user

+Click on the Start button and type Outlook into the search field;
+Click on File and then on Option;
+Click Email and find the Message Format option;
+Uncheck the options:
+Use CSS(cascading style sheets)in the appearance of messages.
+Reduce the size of the message by removing format information that is not necessary to display the message.
+Click Ok;

 Go to the Outlook in a web browser and login
 |-- Here: https://outlook.live.com/owa/
 Create a new signature